 While many of the UK’s best known attractions are centred on the summer holiday season not everything stops for the winter.
 Get your National Trust membership up to date and visit one of their top winter gardens.
 The garden at Mottisfont is close to our Blackwood Forest location and Clumber Park is a short drive from Sherwood Forest.

 Or how about a walk along a deserted beach, free from the summer crush.
 Stay at Deerpark in Cornwall for the beautiful south Cornish coast, or Keldy or Cropton for the bracing beaches of North Yorkshire.

 Winter wildlife is the big attraction in Norfolk.
 Stay at Thorpe Forest and head to the Wildfowl & Wetlands Trust at Welney to see thousands of Berwick swans, or similar numbers of pink-footed geese as they take to the air at RSPB Snettisham.
 And don’t miss the seal pups at Blakeney point, where their mums have come ashore to give birth.
 Wrap up warm and witness some of nature’s most remarkable events.

 A winter holiday doesn’t have to mean catching a plane to warmer climes or spending a fortune on skiing gear.
-How about a few peaceful days on a Forest Holiday, enjoying all that the good old British winter can throw at you.
+How about a few peaceful days on a family friendly/pet friendly Forest hot tub Holiday, enjoying all that the good old British winter can throw at you.
 You can find forest trails for those frosty walks.
-You can snuggle up in a luxury cabin.
+You can snuggle up in a luxury hot tub cabin.
 You can take time to reset the dial on your resolutions.
 You can cook up a heart-warming meal for family or friends in your well-equipped kitchen and you can spend time exploring some of the UK’s best winter attractions.